teovaira/ascii-art-fs/CONTRIBUTING.md

 ## License

-This project is part of the Zone01 Kisumu curriculum.
+This project is part of the Zone01 curriculum.

 ---